Compare Profiling Data

 Open at least two snapshots you want to compare or two tabs of the same snapshot.

 Choose a function call to be compared.

-On the menu bar, choose Compare Snapshots on the toolbar.
+Select Compare Snapshots on the toolbar.
 The Choose Tab to Compare drop-down list appears.
-The list contains names of tabs of all opened snapshots grouped by snapshots.or click
+The list contains names of tabs of all opened snapshots grouped by snapshots.from the menu or click

 Click an item from the drop-down list.